Unbesteveable/utxo-live/README.md

 ## Instructions for experienced users
 * Create a folder called `utxo-live` in a familiar location
-* Dump the utxo set `bitcoin-cli dumptxoutset <path to utxo-live>/xxxxxx.dat` where xxxxxxx is the block height (5 min)
+* Dump the utxo set `bitcoin-cli dumptxoutset <path to utxo-live>/xxxxxx.dat` where xxxxxxx is the current block height (5 min)
 * Install two python dependencies `python3 -m pip install numpy matplotlib`
 * Download <a href='https://github.com/Unbesteveable/utxo-live/blob/main/utxo-live.py'>utxo-live.py<a> to the same folder and run it `python3 utxo-live.py` (20 min)